 Pro Tip: Took part in a dental externship while you were in medical school?
 Add that information to your dentist resume education section, as well.
-A dental internship, however, goes in your work experience section.
+A dental internship or shadowing a doctor, however, goes in your work experience section.

 Got something other than these common educational scenarios?
 Check this guide out: Education Resume Section: How to List High School & College Education